-- (a) Effect on Powers of States.-Nothing in this Act shall be construed to prevent the several States or Indian tribes from making or enforcing laws or regulations not inconsistent with the provisions of this Act. - (b) REPEALS.-The following provisions of law are repealed:
+(a) Effect on powers of States

+Nothing in this chapter shall be construed to prevent the several States or Indian tribes from making or enforcing laws or regulations not inconsistent with the provisions of this chapter.

+(b) Repeals

+The following provisions of law are repealed:
-(1) The Act of May 20, 1926 (commonly known as the Black Bass Act; 16 U.S.C.
-851-856).

-(2) Section 5 of the Act of May 25, 1900 (16 U.S.C.
-667e), and sections 43 and 44 of title 18, United States Code (commonly known as provisions of the Lacey Act).
-(3) Sections 3054 and 3112 of title 18, United States Code.
+- (1) The Act of May 20, 1926 (commonly known as the Black Bass Act; 16 U.S.C.
+851-856). - (2) Section 667e of this title and sections 43 and 44 of title 18 (commonly known as provisions of the Lacey Act). - (3) Sections 3054 and 3112 of title 18. - (c) Disclaimers

-(c) DISCLAIMERS.-Nothing in this Act shall be construed as-
+Nothing in this chapter shall be construed as-

-- (1) repealing, superseding, or modifying any provision of Federal law other than those specified in subsection (b); - (2) repealing, superseding, or modifying any right, privilege, or immunity granted, reserved, or established pursuant to treaty, statute, or executive order pertaining to any Indian tribe, band, or community; or reservations.

-(3) enlarging or diminishing the authority of any State or Indian tribe to regulate the activities of persons within Indian
+- (1) repealing, superseding, or modifying any provision of Federal law other than those specified in subsection (b) of this section; - (2) repealing, superseding, or modifying any right, privilege, or immunity granted, reserved, or established pursuant to treaty, statute, or executive order pertaining to any Indian tribe, band, or community; or - (3) enlarging or diminishing the authority of any State or Indian tribe to regulate the activities of persons within Indian reservations. - (d) Travel and transportation expenses